bokand/URLBarSizing/README.md

   hiding the URL bar increases the size of innerHeight.
 Unlike the resize event and ICB resize, the innerHeight is updated in real-time as the URL bar is partially shown/hidden.
   + *Safari* - The same as Chrome.
-  + *Firefox* - Similarly to the ICB, the window.innerHeight property isn't affected by the URL bar.
-The size used is the largest possible viewable area (i.e. with the URL bar hidden).
+  + *Firefox* - Similarly to the ICB, the window.innerHeight property is resized when the user lifts their finger.
   + *IE* - Since the URL bar doesn't hide window.innerHeight doesn't change.
 It does not include the top controls while outerWidth does.